 They also joined us at a variety of business events, where they learned how to mix and mingle with all kinds of industries, and all kinds of people.
 “This internship helped us connect to real business people with real business problems, and figure out ways to help them.
 We not only learned who to talk to at networking events but how to talk to them,” says Thomas.

 5.)
 We gave our interns opportunities – and a reason to keep seeking them out

 Your interns should feel like their lives were positively impacted after working for your company so if you’re not interested in properly educating or creating opportunities for them, you shouldn’t have them.

-We are excited for all the promise our interns bring to the world of business, and are looking forward to spending more time with them during the 2015/2016 school year.
+We are excited about all the promise our interns bring to the world of business and are looking forward to spending more time with them during the 2015/2016 school year.
 ThinkViral grew our bottom line this summer, in large part, due to the value our interns brought to the table.
 If your interns are only doing busy work…you’re not using their full abilities, and that doesn’t help anyone.
 If you view them as valuable assets on your team, they tend to live up to that expectation and the result could end up for you like it did for us, bringing additional profit to the company, and educating two humans on the value of solving problems.